-Lentil inoculated with the proper rhizobium (Rhizobium leguminosarum) strain has the potential to fix up to 80 per cent of its nitrogen requirement through nitrogen-fixation.
+Lentil inoculated with the proper rhizobium (Rhizobium leguminosarum) strain has the potential to secure up to 80 per cent of its nitrogen requirement through nitrogen-fixation.

-Nitrogen fixation is a symbiotic relationship.
-Both the rhizobium and the plant benefit from the relationship.
+Nitrogen fixation is a symbiotic relationship, in that it benefits both the bacteria and the plant.
 Rhizobium enters the root hairs of the plant and induce nodule formation.
-The plant provides energy for the rhizobium living inside the nodules.
-The rhizobium, in return, converts atmospheric nitrogen from the soil air surrounding the roots into a form that can be used by the plant.
-Maximum benefit is derived if the supply of available soil nitrogen is low and the soil moisture and temperature levels are adequate for normal seedling development from the time of seeding until seedlings are well established.
+The plant provides energy in the form of carbohydrates for the rhizobium living inside the nodules.
+The rhizobium, in return, converts atmospheric nitrogen into a form of nitrogen that can be used by the plant.
+This relationship provides maximum benefit when the supply of available soil nitrogen is low and the soil moisture and temperature levels are adequate for normal seedling development.

-Rhizobium leguminosarum strains will nodulate pea, faba bean, and lentil but some strains may be more effective on certain crops or certain varieties.
-Manufacturers package the inoculant as either a mixed strain inoculant that contains a mixture of the strain (or strains) or a single-strain inoculant which contains only one rhizobia strain.
-In either case the best strains are chosen based on their ability to nodulate the crop on the label.
+Rhizobium leguminosarum strains will nodulate peas, faba beans, and lentils but some strains may be more effective on certain crops or certain varieties.
+Manufacturers package the inoculant as either a mixed or single strain inoculant.

-Once the proper inoculant is chosen, steps should be taken to ensure maximum rhizobia survivability.
-Rhizobium bacteria (either on the seed or in the package) die if they are exposed to stress such as high temperature, drying winds, or direct sunlight.
-Inoculant must be stored in a cool place prior to use and must be used before the expiry date.
-Following application of the inoculant, plant the inoculated seed into moist soil as soon as possible.
+Once the proper inoculant is chosen, care must be taken to ensure maximum rhizobia survivability.
+Rhizobium bacteria (either on the seed or in the package) are susceptible to temperature stress, drying out, and damage from direct sunlight.
+Inoculant must be stored in a cool dark environment prior to use, and expiry dates must be observed.
+Inoculated seed should be planted as soon as possible.

-Inoculants are available in different formulations: liquid, powder, and granular.
+Inoculants are available in different formulations: liquid, peat-based, and granular.

 Liquid-based products offer convenience and better control of application rate, compared to other forms.
-However, they are also more susceptible to damage from environmental extremes, and seed treatment prior to seeding than other inoculant forms.
+However, the rhizobia in these formulations are more susceptible to damage from environmental extremes and direct contact with seed treatments than other inoculant forms.
 If treated seed is planted immediately into a moist seedbed, liquid formulations perform well.

-Powder formulations are more durable and less prone to desiccation and seed treatment damage, compared to liquid formulations.
-The bacteria can still be killed by desiccation so the same precautions should be taken as with liquid.
+Peat-based formulations are more durable and less prone to desiccation and damage from direct contact with seed treatments compared to liquid formulations, although care must still be taken.
 Some peat based powder inoculants require the use of a sticker.
 Adhesion to the seed can be enhanced if the seed is slightly damp during inoculation.

 All inoculant formulations will perform equally well if the inoculant is properly applied and if environmental conditions are ideal.
-Under adverse conditions the best performing formulation should be granular, followed by peat, and then liquid.
+Under adverse conditions granular formations tend to perform best, followed by peat, then liquid.

-Rhizobium bacteria can live in the soil for a number of years.
-However the most efficient nitrogen-fixing bacteria may not be among those that survive.
-Generally, native soil strains of Rhizobium leguminosarum are not the optimum strains.
-This reinforces the recommendation to inoculate each time lentil is seeded.
+Although rhizobium bacteria can live in the soil for a number of years, efficient nitrogen-fixing bacteria may not be among those that survive.
+This reinforces the recommendation to inoculate each time lentils are seeded.
 Western Canadian research indicated a significant yield response to inoculation of grain legumes in 30 to 50 per cent of the cases.
-For this reason, most experienced lentil producers use a inoculant on their lentil crop every year.
+For this reason, most experienced lentil producers use an inoculant on their lentil crop every year.

-The effectiveness of inoculation can be checked by examining the pulse crop in early summer at early flowering.
-It may take three to four weeks after seed germination before nodulation reaches a point where it can be evaluated.
-Although lentil is an excellent nitrogen fixer and the nodules can be easily seen when a plant is pulled from the ground, the best way to check for nodulation is to dig a plant and gently remove the soil from the roots by washing in a bucket of water.
+Nodulation efficacy can be verified by examining the pulse crop at early flowering.
+It may take up to four weeks after seeding for nodulation to reach a point where it can be evaluated.
+The best way to check for nodulation is to dig up a plant and gently remove the soil from the roots by washing in a bucket of water.
 Nodules are fragile and readily pull off if the roots are pulled out of the soil.

-When the combined levels of soil and fertilizer nitrogen reach 28-40 kg/ha (25-35 lb/ac), any additional nitrogen will delay the onset of nodules and reduce nodulation and nitrogen fixation.
-Combined soil and fertilizer nitrogen levels greater than 55 kg/ha (50 lb/ac) can prevent nodulation and nitrogen fixation.
+Where combined levels of soil and fertilizer nitrogen reach 28-40 kg/ha (25-35 lb/ac development of nodules and nitrogen fixation may be delayed.
+Combined soil and fertilizer nitrogen levels greater than 55 kg/ha (50 lb/ac) can prevent effective nodulation and nitrogen fixation.

-It can take three to four weeks after planting before nodules are fully functioning.
-Early plant growth may be poor in soils with nitrogen levels less than 11kg/ha (10 lb/ac), and plants may appear yellow prior to the onset of active nitrogen fixation due to a nitrogen deficiency.
+It can take three up to four weeks following planting for nodules to become fully functional.
+Early plant growth may be poor in soils with nitrogen levels less than 11 kg/ha (10 lb/ac), causing plants to appear yellow prior to the onset of active nitrogen fixation due to nitrogen deficiency.
 This early deficiency can be corrected by adding low levels (10-15 kg/ha) of starter nitrogen at seeding.
 Although high levels of starter nitrogen may appear to help the crop overcome a nitrogen deficiency during early crop growth stages, final seed yields may not increase.
-Monoammonium phosphate (ex.
-12-51-0) provides the small amount of nitrogen needed for early plant growth and, depending on the soil test, may provide the starter nitrogen required.
+Typical applications levels of monoammonium phosphate (ex.
+12-51-0) often provide the small amount of nitrogen needed for early plant growth and, depending on the soil test, may provide the starter nitrogen required.

-Phosphorus: Lentil has a relatively high requirement for phosphorus.
+Phosphorus: Lentils have a relatively high requirement for phosphorus (Table 1).
 Phosphorus promotes the development of extensive root systems and vigorous seedlings.
 Encouraging vigorous root growth is an important step in promoting good nodule development.
 Phosphorus also plays an important role in the nitrogen fixing process and in promoting earlier, more uniform maturity.

 Lentil grown on soils testing low in available phosphorus or under cool wet conditions may respond to phosphate fertilizer.
 However, dramatic yield responses are not always achieved.
 Even if seed yield increases are not achieved every year, a lentil crop may benefit from improved stress tolerance as a result of phosphorus application.

-The maximum safe rate of actual phosphate applied with the seed is 22 kg/ha (20 lb/acre) in a 2.5 cm (1 in) spread and 15-18 cm (6-7 inches) row spacing under good to excellent moisture conditions.
-Rates of seed-placed phosphate must be reduced if the seed bed has less than ideal moisture conditions.
+The maximum safe rate of actual phosphate applied with the seed is 22 kg/ha (20 lb/ac) with 10 to15 per cent seed bed utilization (SBU) under good to excellent moisture conditions.
+Calculate SBU by dividing seed spread by row spacing.
+For example a 2.5 cm (1 in) spread with 25.4 cm (10 inch) row spacing, equates to 1/10 or 10 per cent SBU.
+Rates of seed-placed phosphate should be reduced if less than ideal moisture conditions exist.
 Higher rates of phosphate fertilizer placed in the seed row with narrow openers like discs or knives can damage the emerging seedling and reduce the stand.
-If higher phosphate rates are required, banding the fertilizer away from the seed (sideband or to the side and below) or the use of the product Jumpstart® should be considered.
+If higher phosphate rates are required, band the fertilizer away from the seed (sideband or to the side and below), or increase phosphate levels in the years prior to growing lentils.

-Potassium: Lentil has a high demand for potassium.
-Use soil test to determine whether potassium is needed.
+Potassium: Lentils have a high demand for potassium.
+Use a soil test to determine whether additional potassium is needed.
 Seed-placing potassium may cause seedling damage.
 As with phosphate, a wider opener may allow for slightly higher safe seed-placed rates.
-The sum of seed-placed potassium (K2O) plus phosphate fertilizers must not exceed the recommended safe of phosphate mentioned previously (17 kg/ha or 15 lb/ac).
+The sum of seed-placed potassium (K2O) plus phosphate fertilizers must not exceed the recommended safe rate of phosphate mentioned previously (22 kg/ha or 20 lb/ac).
 Most of the potassium taken up remains with soil residue and is not removed with the grain.
 Most soils are sufficient in potassium.
 However, deficiencies may exist, especially in sandy Black and Grey soils found in northern Saskatchewan.

 Sulphur: Sulphur is required in a relatively significant amount.
-A 30 bu./ac lentil crop requires about the same amount of sulphur as a 40 bu/ac wheat crop; approximately 9-11 kg/ha (8-10 lb./ac.).
+A 30 bu/ac lentil crop requires about the same amount of sulphur as a 40 bu/ac wheat crop; approximately 9-11 kg/ha (8-10 lb/ac) as lentils remove about 0.2 lbs/bu of sulphur.
 Soils testing low in available sulphur should have this deficiency corrected by side-banding, mid-row banding, or broadcasting ammonium sulphate, which contains sulphur in a plant-available form.
-Most research indicated no yield response from addition of sulphur fertilizer except in fields testing very low in sulphur.
+Most research indicates limited yield response from the addition of sulphur fertilizer except in fields testing very low in sulphur.

 Micronutrient deficiencies for lentil production have not been identified as a problem through lentil growing areas of Western Canada.
 If a micronutrient deficiency is suspected, it is advisable to analyze soil and plant samples within the suspect area and compare the analysis to soil and plant samples collected from a non-affected area of the same field.
 If the analysis confirms a micronutrient deficiency at a relatively early growth stage, a foliar application of the appropriate micronutrient fertilizer may correct the problem.